Navigating inheritance tax in Spain for Non-residents can be complex.

 Read on to discover how to minimise your tax burden and ensure a smooth transfer of inherited wealth.

-Inheriting assets in a foreign country can introduce a layer of complexity, particularly when it comes to taxation.
+Inheriting assets in a foreign country can introduce a profound layer of complexity, particularly when it comes to taxation.

 Spanish Inheritance Tax is a progressive tax levied on the acquisition of inherited assets following a death, as well as on proceeds from life insurance policies.